jeffh/sniffer/README.rst

  - If you use **Linux**, you'll need to install pyinotify_.
  - If you use **Windows**, you'll need to install pywin32_.
  - If you use **Mac OS X** 10.5+ (Leopard), you'll need to install MacFSEvents_.

+If you want support for other notification systems, you can install:

+ - gntp_ for Growl_ support (Mac OS X).
+ - py-notify_ for LibNotify_ support (Linux).

 .. [#] This has been resolved in subsequent autonose versions, using watchdog.
 .. _nose: http://code.google.com/p/python-nose/